 Cardboard is applied to the area.
 Then a layer of mulch goes on top of that.
 In creating a highly fertile site, a gardener may put several layers of materials.
 Leaves, compost, grass clippings, straw, etc. But in more conventional landscape applications, it would certainly work to just put a wood based mulch right on top of a couple layers of cardboard.

-Weeds or grasses will be unable to pass up through the cardboard.
-With the inclusion of mulch you can effectively smother these unwanted plants, making way for new plantings.
-But meanwhile, that cardboard will be eaten up by earthworms and won't interfere with biological processes.
+Most weeds or grasses are unable to pass up through the cardboard.
+By adding wood mulch on top, you can effectively smother these unwanted plants, making way for new plantings.
+It's a great way to reclaim the bed and get a fresh start.
+Meanwhile, that cardboard breaks down and is eaten up by earthworms.
+Ultimately, it won't interfere with biological processes.

 TIPS FOR SUCCESS: